Susanta-Analyst/PortfolioProject/README.md

 The entire task performed in the first part of the project has been put in a File named " COVID - PROJECT SQL.sql ".

 It may please be noted that all the commands given in the file "COVID - PROJECT SQL.sql" has been executed on the two files CovidDeaths and CovidVaccinations.

+PART II :

+PART I :

+The second part of the Project has been carried out by extracting a file named "Nashville Housing Data for Data Cleaning.xlsx " ( Source github.com/AlexTheAnalyst/PortfolioProjects ).

+From this file that is "coronavirus-data-explorer.csv" two different files have been created which are "CovidDeaths" and "CovidVaccinations".

+This part of the project is mostly on Data Cleaning from and the results being put in the two above files.

+The entire task performed in the first part of the project has been put in a File named " COVID - PROJECT SQL.sql ".